deep-learning-for-humans/spam-slaya/README.md

 # Note

-We highly recommend that you read through the code, to make sure that you understand what we are doing with your data.
+- We highly recommend that you read through the code, to make sure that you understand what we are doing with your data.
 We don’t send this information back to ourselves (there is no hosted instance anywhere).
 We wrote this, to solve OUR problem, and we hope that it helps solve yours too.
+- The first time, we have to download the LLM.
+This will take some time to get (the file is about 1.7GB so it will take some time depending on your internet connection)

 # TODO